kxue43/misc-technical-notes/gnu_grub.rst

 on a particular operating system's partitions".

 On a PC with dual-boot Debian 12 and Fedora 39, the :file:`/boot/efi` folder is shared by the two systems because it mounts the ``sda1`` partition.
-The rest of the :file:`/boot` folder are on each system's partition, hence diffferent across systems.
+The rest of the :file:`/boot` folder are on each system's partition, hence different across systems.
 For example, :command:`sudo ls -l /boot` shows the following on Debian 12::

    -rw-r--r-- 1 root root   259453 Feb  1 03:05 config-6.1.0-18-amd64